 Tip #1: Review your fulfillment operations

-- Have you reviewed the order fulfillment process with all of your staff?
+- Have you reviewed the order fulfillment process with your staff?
 Do you see any potential for bottlenecks that might slow down the process?
 What can you do to streamline those steps or make them more efficient?

 Tip #2: Know the Holiday Service Schedules and Prices from FedEx and UPS

-It’s critical to know exactly when the last date for orders is so that they will arrive in time for Christmas.
+It’s critical to know when the last date for orders is so they will arrive in time for Christmas.
 Review FedEx and UPS schedules to accurately inform your customers.
 For example, these are UPS’ key cut off dates for Christmas arrival:

-- December 13 – Last day to ship by Ground for delivery to US & Extended Areas
+- 12/13 – Last day to ship by Ground for delivery to US & Extended Areas

-- December 17 – Last day to ship by Ground for delivery across Canada (domestic)
+- 12/17 – Last day to ship by Ground for delivery across Canada (domestic)

-- December 20 – Last day to ship by Air for International delivery
+- 12/20 – Last day to ship by Air for International delivery

-- December 23 – Last day to ship by Air for delivery across Canada and the US
+- 12/23 – Last day to ship by Air for delivery across Canada and the US

 Also bear in mind that shipping carriers may introduce peak shipping charges over the holiday season.
 For example, UPS peak shipping charges include an Additional Handling Packages surcharge of anywhere from $3.60 to $31.45 depending on the size of the package, and FedEx package surcharges start at $4.10 per package.

-Most order fulfillment companies ship same day on items received before a cut-off time in the afternoon (Simple Global’s cut off time for same-day delivery is 2pm) and will work with you to accurately determine when the last day is for orders to be shipped and delivered before Christmas.
+Most order fulfillment companies ship same-day on items received before a cut-off time in the afternoon (Simple Global’s cut off time for same-day delivery is 2 pm) and will work with you to accurately determine when the last day is for orders to be shipped and delivered before Christmas.
 If you’re in the market for an order fulfillment partner, consider those with multiple fulfillment centers in different parts of the country or worldwide.
 Shipping costs often depend on how long it will take a package to reach a customer—determined by shipping zones—so by spreading your inventory between multiple fulfillment centers, you can offer quicker shipping times to customers, and it makes ground shipping less expensive.

 Tip #3: Optimize your website for the holidays

 According to Adobe’s holiday sales recap for the 2018 season, mobile accounted for 60% of online holiday shopping traffic and 40% of online holiday sales.
-Websites that are optimized for mobile devices will show up more prominently in Google searches than those that are not.
+Websites that are optimized for mobile devices show up more prominently in Google searches than those that are not.